Pylons/pyramid/docs/quick_tour.rst

     $VENV/bin/pip install cookiecutter

-Let's use the cookiecutter ``pyramid-cookiecutter-theonecc`` to create a starter Pyramid project in the current directory, entering values at the prompts as shown below for the following command.
+Let's use the cookiecutter ``pyramid-cookiecutter-starter`` to create a starter Pyramid project in the current directory, entering values at the prompts as shown below for the following command.

 .. code-block:: bash

-    $VENV/bin/cookiecutter gh:Pylons/pyramid-cookiecutter-theonecc --checkout master
+    $VENV/bin/cookiecutter gh:Pylons/pyramid-cookiecutter-starter --checkout master

 If prompted for the first item, accept the default ``yes`` by hitting return.

 .. code-block:: text

-    You've cloned ~/.cookiecutters/pyramid-cookiecutter-theonecc before.
+    You've cloned ~/.cookiecutters/pyramid-cookiecutter-starter before.
     Is it okay to delete and re-clone it? [yes]: yes project_name [Pyramid Scaffold]: hello_world
     repo_name [hello_world]: hello_world